-For example, a respiratory problem is categorized as Upper Airway, Lower Airway, Lung Tissue disease, or Disordered Control of Breathing.
-On the other hand, A circulatory problem is categorized as Hypovolemic, Distributive, Cardiogenic, also Obstructive shock.
-Indeed, Pediatric Advanced Life Support, or PALS proves to be a complicated course.
-Notably, Nurses Educational Opportunities PALS class takes the fear out of caring for a sick child.
+Moreover, healthcare providers should then categorize the problem as either respiratory or circulatory.
+To illustrate, a respiratory problem can be an Upper Airway, Lower Airway, Lung Tissue disease, or Disordered Control of Breathing; Whereas, a circulatory problem can be Hypovolemic, Distributive, Cardiogenic, or Obstructive shock.
+Indeed, PALS, is a complicated course, but NEO will take the fear out of caring for a sick child.

 CJ is by far the best instructor I’ve ever had.
 I took this class because she was the highest rated instructor in Orange County on yelp.
 Thanks CJ

 I always love coming to NEO for my ACLS and PALS renewals.
 You guys make learning fun and not a stressful environment.
 Thanks for the courses offering free Ceus!
 That is awesome!!!!